haflidif/devcontainer-template/README.md

 **✅ Refactored for Reliability & Maintainability**

-The DevContainer Accelerator uses a modular architecture:
+The DevContainer Template uses a modular architecture:

 - **`Initialize-DevContainer.ps1`** - Production-ready script with hybrid architecture
 - **`modules/`** - Specialized PowerShell modules for specific functionality